 Then I fill the screen with the colour black to create a black background, then call the ‘cube’ function which will blit the cube net image.
 Then the display is refreshed so the actual image displayed is updated.

 Testing

+I am only going to test the implemented features.